The Seed Man

 I'll never forget how horrified I was when I first heard the tale of the Seed Man.
 Being only eight years old didn't help, but damn, the idea of the thing kept me up for weeks after.
 It was Stanley Whitestone who spilled out the local legend as we sat in our treetop hideaway that summer evening.
 While the woods behind my new house began to darken, casting crooked shadows on the ground below, he told me the story with quivering lips and sweat beads on his upper lip.
 Not that Stan was a particularly brave individual but the way he visibly shook, the way his eyes got glassy with tears you would think he had seen the thing with his own eyes.
 I guess it haunted all of the children in Willow Glen, the adults too I suppose, but it wasn't until I found out the truth about The Seed Man that the true horror took hold in my mind.

-We moved to Willow Glen from Hartford in the beginning of June that year.
-I was not especially happy to leave my friends behind in Hartford but let's face it, I wasn't the most popular kid anyhow.
+We moved to Willow Glen from Hartford at the beginning of June that year.
+I was not especially happy to leave my friends behind in Hartford but let’s face it, I wasn't the most popular kid anyhow.
 My best friend Troy was about all I would miss, and we were only a few hours by car away so I could go back and visit now and again.
-The hardest part was moving during summer.
+The hardest part was moving during the summer.
 Since school was not in session, I didn't get a lot of opportunities to meet new friends.
-Stan lived next door, in a large white washed Queen Anne style home with an overgrown yard and a German Shepard who barked the entire time we unloaded our truck.
+Stan lived next door, in a large whitewashed Queen Anne style home with an overgrown yard and a German Shepard who barked the entire time we unloaded our truck.
 He and I were the same age and being the only kids on our block we became fast friends.
 I probably would have ended up Stan's friend regardless of his proximity since he was a lot like me.
 We were both a bit shy, interested in less than popular topics and not quite as athletic as the other boys our age.
 None of these traits were going to help either of us out much once school started.
 I was happy though to have somebody to show me around and help make the transition easier.

 My mother loved the new house and to tell the truth so did I. It was much bigger than the cramped brownstone we had back in Hartford.
 My room was huge and I could climb right out of my window, down the tree and into the backyard.
 Our backyard opened up right into the woods, which is where Stan and I spent most of our days.
 There was a creek not too far back where we would swim and race paper boats downstream.
 It was the beginning of a great summer.
 Troy even came to visit a few weeks after we moved.
 Troy and Stan hit it off great and the three of us had fantastic adventures in the woods behind our house.

 We moved because of my father's new job, surveying sites on the mountain for the New England Mining Company.
 He was brought in to ensure the safety of the mine as there had been some seismic activity on the mountain recently.
 Once he had surveyed the shaft locations he was going to stay on with the company, finding new veins and making sure the shafts were structurally sound.
 He was also doing research for a university in Massachusetts, on the sedimentary histories of New England or some such.
-My father was a geologist, and being the only one for some miles, he was going to be taking home a pretty good living as long as the mines kept producing.
+My father was a geologist, the only one for some miles, so he was going to be taking home a pretty good living as long as the mines kept producing.
 He was more interested however in the research he was doing for the university.
 Someday he would publish his findings and would be known around the world, he told me, at least to geologists around the world.

 The day we pulled up to the massive colonial dwelling we would now call home, Stan came over to introduce himself.
 I was happy to have someone my age to show me around and get me out of helping with unloading our belongings.
 Mother seemed happy to let me run off with my new companion.
 Mostly, I believe, because she was worried that I would have a hard time finding new friends in this new town.
 Stan took me over to his house to see his pet snake.
 I watched intently as he fed it a small white mouse.
 After the snake took its query I couldn't help but feel bad for the little thing.
 I watched as the snake slowly ingested its prey.
 Wondering what it might feel like to be slowly devoured while still alive.
 Staring into darkness as your body was compressed.
-Realizing your fate as each breath becomes harder and harder to draw until at last you cannot draw a breath at all.
+Realizing your fate as each breath becomes harder and harder to draw until at last, you cannot draw a breath at all.
 With no more room in your lungs for air, unable to make a sound, simply succumb to the inevitable blackness.
 Needless to say, feeding time was not on the top of my list of things to do after that.
 Stan didn't seem to care.
-For all of his sensitivities he didn't bat an eye when it came time to feed that snake.
+For all of his sensitivities, he didn't bat an eye when it came time to feed that snake.
 He loved the thing, it's funny how love can take the emotion out of certain things, and add it to others.

 Looking back, I think Stan must have seen me as a godsend.
 He was not popular with the other kids our age.
 A bit strange of interest and even stranger of mannerisms.
 Pale and often sickly, he was not the first pick on the playground for any type of game.
 His love of bugs and reptiles didn't help much either.
-In me he had a person with no preconceived notion of him.
+In me, he had a person with no preconceived notion of him.
 There was no history of shunned awkwardness and countless botched attempts to reinvent himself.
-To me he was just the kid next door.
+To me, he was just the kid next door.
 The bonus for him was that I was just about as strange and awkward as he was.
 We were destined to be friends I suppose, even if we didn't live right next door to each other.
 Our friendship was one of mutual respect and interest, a friendship of which none but us could know the depths.

 Stan's father also worked for the New England Mining Company as a foreman.
 He was a rough sort of man who was not impressed with his son's intelligence and even less impressed with his lack of physical prowess.
-Stan's mother on the other hand was an ever kind and protective guardian to her first and only child.
+Stan's mother, on the other hand, was an ever kind and protective guardian to her first and only child.
 His father was always pushing him to be tough, face his fears, and stop being so emotional.
 While his mother coddled her little boy at any chance she got.
 It was one such occurrence of Stan's father berating him about crying at night that sent us out to our hideout in the woods where Stan related to me the tale of the Seed Man.

 He didn't want to tell me what was bothering him at first but I could tell he had been crying and so I kept on prodding him to tell me.
-Eventually I got it out of him.
+Eventually, I got it out of him.
 He had a nightmare the night before and woke in his room crying and calling for his mother.
 His father who was none too happy to be woken in the night began to yell at Stan about growing up and being a man.
 The yelling didn't stop the next morning and continued at various intervals throughout the day.
-It being a Saturday Stan's father had the whole day to verbally abuse his son into not crying at night and sucking it up.
+It being a Saturday Stan’s father had the whole day to verbally abuse his son into not crying at night and sucking it up.
 As far as I could tell it wasn't an approach that was going to work, Stan was sensitive and nothing was going to change that.

 Finally, I asked him what he had dreamed that was so horrible.
 To this day I wish I had never asked that question.
 It wouldn't have mattered; I was bound to hear the tale somewhere if not from Stan.
 In this town, there were two things to talk about, the mines and the Seed Man, both of which were depressing and pervasive.
 At the time, I had no idea how closely related those two things were.
 For now, I sat quietly and listened to Stan spin the tale of the Seed Man.
 As the sun slowly sank on that hot summer day, fear slowly grew inside me as the tale unfolded.
 From that day on, I would never be the same.